it was interesting

 Breakfast: Hotel buffet.

-Lunch: At a local restaurant in Durbin WV, enjoy sandwiches (cold & hot selections), coleslaw, chips, fruit cup, and dessert, plus coffee, tea, water.
+Lunch: At a local restaurant in Durbin WV, enjoy sandwiches, coleslaw, chips, fruit cup, and dessert, plus coffee, tea, water.

 Afternoon: After lunch we will have free time to stretch your legs, explore the historic railroad town of Durbin, or simply relax with your fellow Road Scholars.
 At 1:30 we will board the Durbin Rocket, where you will have the opportunity to ride and experience the sights and sounds of either a Climax or a Heisler steam engine.
 You may choose to ride in an authentic 1920s caboose or enjoy the open air passenger cars as the engine puffs and whistles along the free-flowing Greenbrier River.
 On cold days, you may even find a warm fire in the caboose's potbelly stove.
 The ride covers 10.5 miles and offers many beautiful river and mountain views in the Monongahela National Forest.
 On most runs the engineer will allow photographers to de-board for a scenic "run-by" photo opportunity before returning to the station.
 Immediately after returning to the depot, we will take a motorcoach back to Elkins.

-Dinner: We will eat a a local dinner theatre and enjoy a 3-course plated meal including salads, choice of two entrées, vegetables, bread, and dessert, plus coffee, tea, water.
+Dinner: We will eat at a local dinner theatre and enjoy a 3-course plated meal including salads, choice of two entrées, vegetables, bread, and dessert, plus coffee, tea, water.

 Evening: Along with dinner, we will experience an elaborate variety show with music, dance, and comedy.
 Although the shows are loosely based on the historic railroad work crew, you can expect anything from country to rock to gospel or patriotic as these characters dance and sing through their comedy routines.
 The motorcoach will return us to the hotel after the program concludes.